Ronald “Elder” Freeman Memorial Policy Fellowship

-Legal Services for Prisoners with Children seeks formerly incarcerated persons with a strong commitment to social justice and prison reform for two 2018 Policy Fellowship positions.
+Legal Services for Prisoners with Children seeks formerly incarcerated persons with a strong commitment to social justice and prison reform for four 2018 Policy Fellowship positions.

 About LSPC: LSPC organizes communities impacted by the criminal justice system and advocates for the release of incarcerated people, to restore human and civil rights, and to reunify families and communities.
 We build public awareness of structural racism in policing, the courts and prison system and we advance racial and gender justice in all our work.
 Our strategies include legal support, trainings, advocacy, public education, grassroots mobilization, and developing community partnerships.

 What is the Elder Freeman Memorial Policy Fellowship?

 The Ronald “Elder” Freeman Memorial Policy Fellowship is project of Legal Services for Prisoners with Children.
 Ronald “Elder” Freeman was a legendary revolutionary pillar in the Bay Area, a lifelong Freedom Fighter in the Black Liberation Struggle and an original member of the Southern California chapter of the Black Panther Party.
 This fellowship honors his work and legacy.